wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 4. Point Biserial Correlation Coefficient

 ### Conclusion
-1. Most variables in the dataset does not affect Loan Status
+1. Most variables in the dataset have little to no impact on Loan Status
 2. Most of our variables are catergorial variables (Y,N,0,1)
 3. Credit_History is the most significant variable affecting Loan Status
 4. Property Area might be a variable affecting Loan Status
-5. Our model is able to predict Loan Status with an accuracy of 92%
+5. Our model is able to predict Loan Status with an accuracy of 93%

 ### What did we learnt from this project?
 1. Handling imbalanced datasets using resampling methods
 2. Random Forest Regression
-3. Cramer V
+3. Cramers V
 4. Point Biserial correlation

 ### References